YottaDB/YDBDoc/ProgGuide/commands.rst

 The ZCOMPILE command invokes the YottaDB compiler from within the YottaDB run-time environment.

-Within YottaDB itself, ZCOMPILE provides the functionality of the mumps command, except for mumps -direct.
+Within YottaDB itself, ZCOMPILE provides the functionality of the yottadb command, except for yottadb -direct.

 The format of the ZCOMPILE command is: